-Departure from Recommended Changes
+Declination of Recommended Changes

-Town and Country Planning (Grounds for declining to follow recommendations) (Scotland) Regulations 2009 state that the Council may only depart from recommendations that:
+Town and Country Planning (Grounds for declining to follow recommendations) (Scotland) Regulations 2009 state that the Council may only depart from recommendations that;

-- Would have the effect of making the Plan inconsistent with the National Planning Framework, or with any Strategic Plan, such as Clydeplan - Are incompatible with Part IVA of the Conservation (Natural Habitats etc) Regulations 1994; or - Are based on conclusions that could not reasonably have been reached based on the evidence considered at the examination.
+- Would have the effect of making the Plan inconsistent with the National Planning Framework, or with any Strategic Plan, such as Clydeplan. - Are incompatible with Part IVA of the Conservation (Natural Habitats etc) Regulations 1994; or - Are based on conclusions that could not reasonably have been reached based on the evidence considered at the examination.

-Following in-depth analysis of the Recommendations, and consequential changes and amendments, Members agreed there is only one instance where there is scope to depart from the Recommendations.
-This is in respect of the Reporters' Recommendations at Issues 010 and 012 and is detailed in Appendix 2: Table of Modifications Proposed to be Declined.
-These Recommendations are contradictory in that they call for the designation of different numbers of Commercial Centres under a description which does not apply to them all.
+Following in-depth analysis of the Recommendations, and consequential changes and amendments, the Council agreed there was scope to decline Reporters' Recommendations at Issues 010 and 012.
+These are detailed in Appendix 2: North Lanarkshire Local Development Plan Table of Modifications Declined.

+These Recommendations were contradictory in that they called for the designation of different numbers of Commercial Centres under a description which does not apply to them all.
 Recommendation 3 of Issue 010 designates Commercial Centres with the description, Three large urban centres with floorspace over 20,000 square metres.
-However, Issue 012 Recommendations 1 and 2 designate two additional Commercial Centres neither of which is over 20,000 square metres in size.
-Issue 010 Recommendation 3 is, therefore, rendered redundant and factually incorrect by Issue 012 Recommendations 1 and 2.
-Retaining this as "three" and "over 20,000 square metres" represents a self-misdirection on behalf of the Reporter in making a Recommendation that could not have been reasonably made from the evidence as laid out in the full Report of Examination.
+However, Issue 012 Recommendations 1 and 2 designate two additional Commercial Centres, neither of which is over 20,000 square metres in size.
+Issue 010 Recommendation 3 was, therefore, rendered redundant and factually incorrect by Issue 012 Recommendations 1 and 2.
+Retaining this as "three" and "over 20,000 square metres" represented a self-misdirection on behalf of the Reporter in making a Recommendation that could not have been reasonably made from the evidence as laid out in the full Report of Examination.

-It is, therefore, proposed to insert alternative text, maintaining the spirit of the Recommendations, which will read "Commercial Centres 5 established large urban Centres, as defined in Scottish Planning Policy Paragraph 63."
-These changes are formally contained in Appendix 2 Table of Modifications to be set aside.
+It was, therefore, proposed to insert alternative text, maintaining the spirit of the Recommendations, which read "Commercial Centres 5 established large urban Centres, as defined in Scottish Planning Policy Paragraph 63."
+These changes are also detailed in Appendix 2.

-Implications for Environmental Report
+Implications for Environmental Report: Strategies and Policies

-Although the initial Environmental Report and the Addendum illustrated that the Strategies and Policies of the Plan were compatible with or had no significant impact on the SEA Objectives, and whilst this conclusion remains unaltered with regard to the structure and content of the Plan Policies, revised assessments for the altered and enhanced policies are included in this Update.
+Although the initial Environmental Report and the Addendum illustrated that the Strategies and Policies of the Plan were compatible with or had no significant impact on the SEA Objectives, and whilst this conclusion remains unaltered with regard to the structure and content of the Plan Policies, revised assessments for the altered and enhanced policies are included in this document.